JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/compositetypes.md

 ```

-If any inner constructor method is defined, **no default constructor method is provided**.
-In the example above it means, that any instance of the `OrderedPair` has to meet the assumption, that `x <= y`.
+If the user defines any inner constructor method, **no additional constructor method is defined by default**.
+The example above means that any instance of the `OrderedPair` has to meet the assumption that `x <= y`.

 ```jldoctest ordered
 julia> OrderedPair(1,2)